oeo/prompts/readme.md

 ![main menu](assets/menu.png)

 ## config
-`ward` instances are configured using environment variables or in your local `.env` file.
+`ward` is configured using environment variables or in your local `.env` file.

 **example env file**